• Skip to primary navigation

 Don't have a dog trainer?
 Schedule a consult now to discuss a custom plan for you and your dog!

 To be honest, this is probably one of the most un-sugar-coated posts I've ever written.
 I probably sound like a real pessimist!
 But, I have experienced too many people who are blind to the reality of dog training, especially when it comes to their own dogs who have such a special place in their home and hearts.
+This special place in our hearts can make it hard to set boundaries with discipline and structure.
+But I always remind people that there are two ways to spoil your dog:

 The goal of this post is to help ground you in reality, help you make decisions, and to keep you and your dogs safe.